a13xp0p0v/linux-kernel-defence-map/README.md

 ## Do you want to check your kernel config?

-So there are plenty of Linux kernel hardening config options.
+So there are plenty of security hardening options in the Linux kernel.
 A lot of them are not enabled by the major distros.
 We have to enable these options ourselves to make our systems more secure.

 But nobody likes verifying configs manually.
-So I've created the [__kconfig-hardened-check__][1] that checks security hardening options in the Linux kernel Kconfig option list.
+So I've created the [__kconfig-hardened-check__][1] that checks security hardening options of the Linux kernel.
 You are welcome to try it.

 ## Documentation